hesselberthlab/lab-website-new/_pages/about.md

 The newest efforts in the lab focus on RNA therapeutics.
 One is a collaboration with clinicians at Colorado Children's Hospital to develop RNA therapies for treatment of pediatric neurological diseases.
-A second area of emphasis is on development of mRNA vaccines withthat promote unique immune responses for therapeutic purposes.
+A second area of emphasis is on development of mRNA vaccines that promote unique immune responses for therapeutic purposes.

 Finally, we host the [Informatics